 Many birth families discuss names before the baby is born, and it is not uncommon for the names to be mutually decided upon.

-After the birth and once the baby has been taken home by the adoptive family, by law, FAC can provide you with up to six weeks of financial support.
-FAC is committed to providing a lifetime of emotional support to all of our birth parents and adoptive parents.
+After the birth and once the baby has been taken home by the adoptive family, by law, Florida Adoption Center can provide you with up to six weeks of financial support.
+Florida Adoption Center is committed to providing a lifetime of emotional support to all of our birth parents and adoptive parents.

-Our compassionate staff at FAC is able to offer some additional resources to our birth mothers including:
+Our compassionate staff at Florida Adoption Center can offer some additional resources to our birth mothers including:

 - Referrals to an adoption competent counselor